-Comfort & Breathability
+Comfort and Breathability

-Debris protection, of course, is one of the primary functions of any gaiter.
+Debris protection is, of course, one of the primary functions of any gaiter.
 To test this, we wore each comparable pair over similar distances and terrain.
 Sometimes wearing a different pair on each ankle, we would see what got into our shoes at the end of the day, and note whether we had to stop mid-hike to remove anything from our shoes.
 In a more controlled environment, we also took a bucket of debris and dumped it over the gaiters on our feet to assess the seal at the top.

 Gaiters are meant to protect one of the most valuable assets you have on a hiking trip: your feet.
 Our thinking is that they better last as long as you do.
 Short of a tensile testing machine, the most effective way to assess durability is to cover miles.
-The most vulnerable point on any pair of gaiters is often the instep strap, so we pay special attention to how easily they can be replaced if they fail.
-We also look at other attachment points: buttons, snaps, hooks, elastic cord, and toggles.
+The most vulnerable point on any pair of gaiters is often the instep strap, so we paid special attention to how easily they can be replaced if they fail.
+We also looked at other attachment points: buttons, snaps, hooks, elastic cord, and toggles.

 Ease of Attachment